 What Are The Best Spark Plugs For A Ford Mustang?

-One of the most often overlooked items on the Ford Mustang is the spark plug.
-Most Mustang owners don’t give their spark plug selection a second thought, but this can end up a costly mistake.
+One of the most often overlooked items on the Mustang is the spark plug.
+Most Mustang owners don’t give their spark plug selection a second thought, but this can end up being a costly mistake.
 Ford rolled the stock 4.6 engines out with Motorcraft platinum tip spark plugs.
 These plugs are gapped from Ford’s factory at .055 inches.
 In recent years, many after market companies have researched and developed better spark plugs.
 These plugs allow for a more complete and efficient burn.

 The factory plug was mainly used because of its durability and emissions qualities.
-Ford was required to hit 50,000 miles for the emissions warranty required by the federal government.
+Ford was required to hit 50,000 miles for the emissions warranty as dictated by the federal government.
 The factory plugs work quite well on stock and mildly modified cars.
 However, there are some gains to be made through the aftermarket.
 There are also situations where plugs with different heat ranges are needed.

 The Importance of the Proper Heat Range

 It is important to choose a spark plug with the proper heat range for your Mustang.
-For example, with forced induction, a “colder” spark plug should be used.
+For example, with forced induction a “colder” spark plug should be used.
 This is due to the increase in pressure inside the combustion chambers.
 Using a spark plug with a higher heat range will cause detonation or “pinging”.
 This is also the case in high combustion engines.

 Spark Plug Gapping Explained

 The spark plug gap is the area between the ground strap and the electrode.
 This is where the spark jumps from the electrode to run to ground, lighting the air fuel mixture in the combustion chamber.
 In naturally aspirated Mustangs, a larger gap is desirable as it provides a “fatter” spark.
-In forced induction engines, just the opposite is true.
+In forced induction engines, the opposite is true.
 The gap must be reduced because of the increased turbulence and pressure in the combustion chamber.
 If not, the spark could be blown out causing a misfire.

-Different Spark Plug Materials
+Different Spark Plug Material

+The primary change in spark plug material in recent years has been in the electrode of the plug.
+In the past, the electrodes were made of nickel or copper.
+These materials eroded quickly with in town driving and were less than desirable at the track.
 Modern aftermarket companies use far more durable materials for the electrode.
-These materials include iridium, platinum, silver and even gold.
+These materials include iridium, platinum, silver, and even gold.
 The primary advantage being they last longer and produce a more consistent spark kernel.
 This results in better fuel economy and better throttle response.

 Aftermarket Options For Mustangs

 NGK is one of the most popular aftermarket spark plug producers.
-They offer a great iridium spark plug for the mustang, with noticeable gains in off idle throttle response.
+They offer a great iridium spark plug for the mustang with noticeable gains in off idle throttle response.
 These can be picked up for around $70.
 The stock Ford Motorcraft plugs can be had for around $30.
 The E3 spark plugs resale for roughly $50 and use a nickel alloy electrode.